1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Future phases of PedPDX will update the 1998 Pedestrian Design Guide.

-We will develop a draft plan for public review by July 2018, with Council adoption in approximately Fall 2018.
+We expect to develop a draft plan for public review by fall 2018, with Council adoption in approximately winter 2018.

 Portland's 1998 Pedestrian Master Plan